ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Interoperability:**

-The ability of a Party operating Workflows on a baseline-compliant implementation A to instantiate and operate one or more Workflows with one or more Party on a baseline-compliant implementation B without the Party on either implementation A or B having to know anything of the other Party’s implementation.
+The ability of a Party operating Workflows on a baseline-compliant implementation A to instantiate and operate one or more Workflows with one or more Parties on a baseline-compliant implementation B without the Parties on either implementation A or B having to know anything of the other Parties’ implementation.

 **Liveness:**

-In concurrent computing, liveness refers to a set of properties of concurrent systems, that require a system to make progress, despite its concurrently executing components ("process-es") may have to "take turns" in critical sections, parts of the program that cannot be simultaneously run by multiple processes.
+In concurrent computing, liveness refers to a set of properties of concurrent systems, that require a system to make progress, despite its concurrently executing components ("processes") may have to "take turns" in critical sections, parts of the program that cannot be simultaneously run by multiple processes.
 Liveness guarantees are important properties in operating systems and distributed systems.

 Alpern B, Schneider FB (1985) Defining liveness.
 Inf Proc Lett 21:181-185